Tezin Nan Dlo: Taizan, My Dear Friend

 In this tale, a girl lives in Haiti with her father and stepmother, and goes to the river to sing and be with her fish lover.
-The girl's stepmother forces her to do tasks around the house, and becomes annoyed her step-daughter takes so long to come back from the river, so she decides to follow her at one time.
+The girl's stepmother forces her to do tasks around the house, and becomes annoyed that her step-daughter takes so long to come back from the river, so she decides to follow her one day.
 After the girl reaches the river, she summons the fish, called Taizan, by singing some verses; the fish appears to her and both play and make love in the water.
 The stepmother goes home and hurries to the fields to tell her husband about his daughter's amorous encounter.
 The following day, the girl's father and the stepmother follow the girl again, and the man sees the liaison between his daughter and the fish.
 He decides there is no harm in what his daughter is doing, but his wife wants the animal dead and convinces him that same night to prepare the manchet (knife).
 The next morning, they send the girl to sell some sweet potatoes, while the man goes to the river to kill the fish.
 It happens thus: the man repeats his daughter's verses, the fish appears to him and the man strikes the animal with the knife, almost decapitating it.
-Back to the girl, she comes home from the market and goes to the river to be with the fish.
+The girl comes home from the market and goes to the river to be with the fish.
 She summons him once, but he does not come; so she sings a second time, and still he does not appear.
-She then notices the blood at the water surface and dives to the river's depths.
+She then notices the blood on the water's surface and dives to the river's depths.
 Down there, she sees the fish in agony, its head almost cut off, and, in tears, goes to kiss it.
 However, she holds the fish, and its head falls off.
 The story then explains the girl's love for the fish was so strong, she becomes one with it, and that is how mermaids come to be.